 Instaclustr has recently brought our managed Cassandra service to the IBM SoftLayer platform.
 One of the key drivers behind us building support for SoftLayer was allowing us to offer Cassandra on bare metal servers.
 We expected that bare metal would offer exceptional performance and our recent benchmarking has demonstrated that this is the case.

-For this benchmarking we followed the same approach that we took for our recent benchmarking of Cassandra 2.1 on AWS.
-That is, we ran cassandra-stress against the standard install provisioned by our system with no further tuning.
-We adjust the number of threads used by cassandra-stress to roughly maximise the number of operations per second achieved.
+For this benchmarking, we followed the same approach that we took for our recent benchmarking of Cassandra 2.1 on AWS.
+That is, we ran Cassandra-stress against the standard install provisioned by our system with no further tuning.
+We adjust the number of threads used by Cassandra-stress to roughly maximise the number of operations per second achieved.

-The following tables summarise the results of this testing on a 3 node Xeon_1270 cluster (the smallest SoftLayer size offered by Instaclustr) and compares these to the Cassandra 2.1 results we achieved with an i2.2xlarge on AWS (the largest and highest performing AWS size offered by Instaclustr):
+The following tables summarise the results of this testing on a 3 node Xeon_1270 cluster (the smallest SoftLayer size offered by Instaclustr) and compare these to the Cassandra 2.1 results we achieved with an i2.2xlarge on AWS (the largest and highest performing AWS size offered by Instaclustr):

 |Provider||Cassandra Version||Mixed Load|